Taking Out the Formatting

-Remember, once you take the formatting out of a book you must continue to work on it on just one computer -- the one you used when removing the formatting.
+After you take the formatting out of a book try to work on it on just one computer -- the one you used when removing the formatting.
 I'm no technology guru, so I cannot tell you why transferring the file to another computer (or different word processing program) can mess it up, but it can.

 Always remember, computers are dumb.
 They can only do what you tell them to do, which is why you need to provide good instructions.